shahsdharmil/Data-Visualization/README.md

 Draw a polygon.

 Practical 2(c)
-Develop the Different basic Graphical Shapes with styles using HTML5 SVG ( Line, Circle, Ellipse , Rectangle)
+Develop the Different basic Graphical Shapes with styles using HTML5 SVG ( Line, Circle, Ellipse , Rectangle).

 Practical 2(d)
 - Develop the Different Advanced Graphical Shapes using HTML5.